-MUS(EMEA) additionally calculates SVaR using an appropriately stressed 1-year lookback period as required by regulatory rules.
+The Group additionally calculates SVaR using an appropriately stressed 1-year lookback period as required by regulatory rules.

-The following table shows VaR figures for 2018 and 2017.
+The following table shows VaR figures for 2019 and 2018.
 The "Close" column shows the VaR at the year-end date.
 The "Average" column shows the average VaR measurement from each trading day in the year and the "Maximum" and "Minimum" columns show the highest and lowest VaR value in the year respectively.
-"Diversification benefit" is the difference between the simple sum of the VaRs for each risk factor, and MUS(EMEA)'s overall VaR, which is based on the simultaneous modelling of all risk factors.
+"Diversification benefit" is the difference between the simple sum of the VaRs for each risk factor, and the Group's overall VaR, which is based on the simultaneous modelling of all risk factors.